astina/AstinaTradedoublerBundle/README.md

 ### Step 2: Enable the bundle

-Enable the bundle in the kernel:
+Enable JMSSerializerBundle and AstinaTradedoublerBundle in the kernel:

 ``` php
 <?php